apache/pulsar/site2/docs/client-libraries-java.md

 }
 ```

-In the example above, a `Reader` object is instantiated for a specific topic and message (by ID); the reader then iterates over each message in the topic after the message is identified by `msgIdBytes` (how that value is obtained depends on the application).
+In the example above, a `Reader` object is instantiated for a specific topic and message (by ID); the reader then iterates over each message in the topic after `msgIdBytes` (how that value is obtained depends on the application) identifies the message.

 The code sample above shows pointing the `Reader` object to a specific message (by ID), but you can also use `MessageId.earliest` to point to the earliest available message on the topic of `MessageId.latest` to point to the most recent available message.